 Now is your chance to support the Lones Wigger Endowment & Legacy Project.
 Join Colonel Wigger in creating a lasting legacy for the shooting sports and helping support a legacy endowment which will provide additional funding opportunities for USA Shooting to help grow youth programs and enhance grassroots development.

 Money raised will support the Lones Wigger/USAS Jr Olympic Endowment established in partnership with the MidwayUSA Foundation.
 Additionally, the money will be used to create a lasting legacy in honor of Lones Wigger at the USA Shooting headquarters in Colorado Springs.
-All donations to the Lones Wigger/USAS Jr Olympic Endowment made in 2017 will be matched by the MidwayUSA Foundation at a 2-to-1 ratio.
+All donations to the Lones Wigger/USAS Jr Olympic Endowment made in 2017 will be matched by the MidwayUSA Foundation (with the generous donations from Larry and Brenda Potterfield) at a 2-to-1 ratio.

 A five-time Olympian, Colonel Wigger is an iconic figure in the shooting sports and is the only USA Shooting Team member ever elected to the U.S. Olympic Committee’s Hall of Fame.
 He has won more medals in international shooting competition (111) than any other shooting athlete in the world and is the only athlete to win medals in all three Olympic rifle shooting disciplines.
 He was selected as one of the United States Olympic Committee’s 100 Golden Olympians in 1996 and carried the Olympic Torch in 1996 and 2002.
 A member of four Halls of Fame, including the U.S. Olympic Hall of Fame and U.S. International Shooting Hall of Fame, his international shooting career spanned 25 years (1961-1986).

 - John Wayne, Ted Williams & Lones Wigger

 - Setting Sights on Gold